About my work...

 and when I realized college was not a great fit for me.

-The path of my life was changed in a major way by a hula hoop.
+The path of my life shifted when I picked up a hula hoop.

 I had always wanted to be a dancer, but because I didn't start at age 5 and was always a chubby kid, when I tried dance classes in the third grade I was overwhelmed, insecure, and teased.